Script Mentoring

 Tamar is a script editor, dramaturg and a director, working across TV, Film and Theatre.

-Tamar was a reader and shadow script editor on the C4 Screenwriting Course 2020, and is a reader for BBC Writersroom (Open Call; TV Drama Writers Programme; Script Room), for BBC Writers Academy, and for All3 Media International.
-She has been Script Editor on three short films, and one Feature currently in development.
+Tamar was a reader and shadow script editor on the C4 Screenwriting Course 2020, for BBC Writersroom (Open Call; TV Drama Writers Programme; Script Room), for BBC Writers Academy, and for All3Media.
+She has been Script Editor on three short films, and is currently building her own development slate, collaborating with four screenwriters across three original series’ and two feature films.

 Lilly Shahmoon